Understanding ISO 376

-ISO 376 is stressing the importance of keeping the line of force pure, free from eccentric forces as a key component to calibrating the instrument and giving the end user the best probability of being able to replicate that calibration.
+ISO 376 stresses the importance of keeping the line of force pure, free from eccentric forces as a key component to calibrating the instrument and giving the end user the best probability of being able to replicate that calibration.

 Figure 1 Example of Axial Application of Force